-LIBRARY
+Library

 The library offers a wide range of learning services and media resources to the children of St. Frances Cabrini School that will assist students in becoming successful readers and effective seekers and users of information.
 It is used as a support system for the reading aspect of the curriculum, specifically comprehension.

 Library hours are 7:30 a.m. to 3:15 p.m.
 Monday-Friday.
 Pre-K through eighth grade classes visit the library on a scheduled basis throughout the week.